-Column: Global Spread of Counterfeit Products and Legislative/Administrative Issues global level is increasingly becoming more serious.
+In the global economy, the spread of counterfeit products across borders at the global level is increasingly becoming more serious.
 According to the OECD (2009), the damage caused by counterfeit products worldwide amounts to 250 billion dollars as of 2007, and many types of intellectual property rights, including trademark, industrial design, copyright, and patent, etc., are infringed.